hyperbridge/EIPs/EIPS/EIP-3.md

 ### Contributors

 Blockhub users can review project proposals and contribute cryptocurrency to projects that they support; in doing so, they are considered "contributors" of that particular project.
 As a contributor, they are entitled to rewards/incentives, as outlined in their particular contribution tier, at the successful completion of the project.
-Furthermore, contributors are given a platform to voice their opinion with regards to mileston completion.
+Furthermore, contributors are given a platform to voice their opinion with regards to milestone completion.
 When a developer completes a milestone, all contributors are notified and must approve/disapprove the current progress.
 The result of this approval/disapproval process determines the release of subsequent funding from the project contract to the developer.
 In the case of one or more failed milestones, this may open the door to a refunding of the project.

 ### API Proposal